ameseee/kwk-curriculum-site/web-app/projects/countdown-timer/index.md

 - Find your inspiration!
 Create a folder on your desktop that you can save images/icons to as you find ones you like.
 Also, decide on any colors and fonts you'd like to use. <a target="blank" href="https://www.flaticon.com/">FlatIcon</a> is a great, free resource.
 Make sure you give credit to the artists, if necessary.
 - Make sure your wireframe and assets are approved by your instructor before moving on.

-**Notice:** you haven't written any code in Atom yet.
+**Notice** that you haven't written any code in Atom yet.
 The planning process is extremely important and professional developers spend a lot of time in this phase.
 <br>

 ## Iteration 2 - Research and Pseudo-Code